kiitdev/kiit-codes/README.md

 <div align="center">

-**kiit-codes** is one module of [Kiit](https://www.kiit.dev) — a lightweight, modular Kotlin framework for building server applications, APIs, CLIs, and jobs.
+**kiit-codes** is one module of [Kiit](https://www.kiit.dev) — a lightweight, modular Kotlin toolkit for building server applications, APIs, CLIs, and jobs.

 **Adopt one module at a time.**